BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/24-12-11-ImageandVideoQualityAssessment.md

 ## Call for Presentations

-We aim to bring together a diverse range of researchers and engineers in Image and Video Quali-ty across all career stages.
+We aim to bring together a diverse range of researchers and engineers in Image and Video Quality across all career stages.
 This event is a great opportunity to learn and network – even if you are new to the field!
 If you still need convincing, lunch is included.

-We invite both academic and industry presentations on the quality assessment of imaging sys-tems (images, videos, medical imaging, graphics, virtual reality etc).
+We invite both academic and industry presentations on the quality assessment of imaging systems (images, videos, medical imaging, graphics, virtual reality etc).
 This is a forum to showcase your work, receive feedback, practice your presentation skills, and spur discussion.

 **Presentations can be either published work, or ongoing research**.
-We are looking for both re-search and applied topics on quality assessment in areas similar to below (non-exhaustive list)
+We are looking for both research and applied topics on quality assessment in areas similar to below (non-exhaustive list)
 *	Classical / Deep Quality Models
 *	Perceptual Quality / Psychophysics
 *	Quality of Experience